estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 - Fire becomes increasingly integrated with nest building and protection.
 - By late period, hearths become central to nests, symbolizing the birth of permanent "homes."
 - Nest groups develop **rituals** around fire maintenance and feeding the hearth.
+- Emergence of anxiety-regulation rituals using fire as a focal point for communal threat processing.
+- Development of "anxiety inoculation" practices where juveniles are gradually exposed to controlled threats.

 **Biological Changes:**

 - Forelimb adaptations accelerate with fire manipulation demands.
 - Later period (~3-1.5 million BCE): Cask and brain expansion to house additional neural tissue.
+- Enhanced brain regions for both threat assessment and complex tool use co-evolve.
 - Shorter necks evolve to balance larger heads.
 - Stronger pelvic muscles and longer legs improve upright posture, enabling cassowaries to tend their fires.